-The predicted spawning biomass fell mostly within the range of estimated spawning biomass from the four stock assessment models in the ensemble (Figure 12: Predicted coastwide spawning biomass (top left), total biomass by Biological Region (bottom left), and the proportion of biomass in each Biological Region (right plots; Region 4B is denoted by "Region 5") from the final OM.
-The blue line is predicted spawning biomass from the OM and red lines are the predicted spawning biomass from each model in the stock assessment ensemble and the red shaded area in the 90% credible interval from the ensemble stock assessment (top left).
-The proportion of biomass from the modelled survey results by year and Biological Region (filled circles) with estimated uncertainty are compared to the predicted proportion of biomass from the OM by year and Biological Region in the plots on the right).
-However, at the beginning of the time-series, the spawning biomass was greater than that in the "long" assessment models due to a large amount of predicted total biomass in Biological Region 3.
-The predicted stock distribution was very similar for most years, although the end of the time-series in Biological Regions 2 and 3 and beginning of the time-series in Biological Regions 4 and 4B show departures from this.
+The predicted spawning biomass fell mostly within the range of estimated spawning biomass from the four stock assessment models in the ensemble (Figure 10).
+The multi-region operating model predicted a female spawning biomass at the upper part and slightly above the 90% credible interval from about 1930 to 1960 for the long assessment models due to a large amount of predicted total biomass in Biological Regions 3 and 4.
+The predicted stock distribution matched closely for most years, although the end of the time-series in Biological Regions 2 and 3 and beginning of the time-series in Biological Regions 4 and 4B showed departures.
 These departures from the observed stock distribution were consistent for all models examined and suggest that the current structural specifications cannot capture these trends.